yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ## Restore to a point in time

-{{< warning title="Warning!" >}}
+{{< warning title="Stop workloads before restoring" >}}

-Before initiating restoration to a point in time, it's recommended that you stop all the application workloads.
+Stop all the application workloads before you restore to a point in time.
 Transactions running concurrently with the restore operation can lead to data inconsistency.

-This requirement will be removed in the future releases.
-Tracking issue: [12853](https://github.com/yugabyte/yugabyte-db/issues/12853)
+This requirement will be removed in an upcoming release, and is tracked in issue [12853](https://github.com/yugabyte/yugabyte-db/issues/12853).

 {{< /warning >}}